Thanks for stopping by. You are currently logged in as a Guest

 In almost any euchre hand the whereabouts of the boss cards is a concern.
-Some players would not even consider bidding without holding at least some of the top trump, but for those players that are willing to take a chance, the number of biddable hand is almost endless.
-Sure, there are advantages to holding the big fish in your hand, but in the end all that counts is making a point.
+Some players would not even consider bidding without holding at least some of the top trump, but for those players that are willing to take a chance, the number of biddable hands is almost endless.
+Sure, there are advantages to holding the big fish in your hand, but in the end, all that counts is making a point.
 Three tricks are all that is required - any three tricks.
 You can lose the first two and still be good.
 In cases where you don't hold the top trump, you stand a better chance of making your point by removing them from play early.
-With careful planning you can lose a couple of tricks to your opponents and still take the three needed for a point. .In fishing, the way to hook a large trophy is to use the right bait.
-In euchre we have different baits available to us.
+With careful planning you can lose a couple of tricks to your opponents and still take the three needed for a point.
+In fishing, the way to hook a large trophy is to use the right bait.
+In euchre, we have different baits available to us.
 The most common method is using a small trump lead.

 When fishing, the way to hook a large trophy is to use the right bait.
-In euchre we have different baits available to us, the most common being a small trump lead.
-Let's look at how we can use this tactic to win the game.

 In the hand above, the dealer is in the South Position and they are ahead 7-5.
 Bidding gets passed around and the dealer turns down the 9 of clubs.